INTO THE YONDER

 The Intro

-The reason to buy
+The reason to

-A cost effective, fitness tracker set with visually stunning output to compliment your performance with storyboards and share options .
+• Cost effective: A fitness tracker set with visually stunning output to compliment your performance with storyboards and share options .

-Easily blends with your mobile phone, or wearable tracker to present information such as elevation, mileage and photos.
+• Why take this on a trail run or hike: Easily blends with your mobile phone, or wearable tracker to present information such as elevation, mileage and photos.

-Product sold at Apple or Google
+• Product available: Apple or Google

-Purchase Price: Free
+• Purchase Price: Free

 Fast Facts